FranciscoDiazPaccot73/fdiazpaccot/src/content/blog/en/webpack-stats-file.md

 }
 </pre>

-Cuando el github action finalice, podremos observar un resultado similar al siguiente:
+When the github action finishes, we will see a result similar to the following:

 <br/>